Statement of Policy

 Continuity will respect all persons alleging improper conduct providing processes for fair and transparent resolution.
 Continuity will ensure that personnel who report wrongdoings in good faith are provided protection against any retaliation for making such reports, such as shielding them from unwarranted or otherwise inappropriate disciplinary measures, and that matters raised are examined and acted upon without undue delay.

-Continuity’s Grievance Policy meets all aspects of the International Code of Conduct Grievance Procedures (https://www.icoca.ch) and publish this policy and contact information on our website.
+Continuity’s Grievance Policy meets all aspects of the International Code of Conduct Grievance Procedures (https://www.icoca.ch)

 Definition of Grievance